 An ecologist, walking to clear his head, raised it and saw not a lone tree but an organism teaming with life–an ecosystem immersed in an ecosystem.
 He thought of the tree’s life cycle; it thrived on the decayed organic matter of plants before it and in death would return to do the same.

-A couple in love walked by aware only of each.
+A couple in love walked by aware only of each other.
 Seeing the tree, they ran up the hill to celebrate their love.
 Sitting in its shade, they carved their undying love into its living flesh.

 What we make of the world is who we are.
 Our be-ing is a making.
 Go to an art museum with a friend and you will recognize them in what they see in the art.
-Friends (and especially enemies when we find our way into their world) can change the way we see things, which changes us.
+Friends can change the way we see things, which changes us; Enemies, even more so if we risk empathy.
 The homes we make for ourselves, the relationships we care into being and the very lives we live are made by us out of what we’ve been given.
 If being creative means making something with what we’ve been given, then we are all creative by nature.